learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 pikachu.max-level = 100; // this is invalid
 ```

 This is invalid because variable names can't have hyphens.
-If we wanted to use a key that doesn't follow JavaScript's naming constraints for variables, we'd have to use the key index since strings can hold any character:
+If we wanted to use a key that doesn't follow JavaScript's naming constraints for variables, we'd have to use bracket notation since strings can hold any character:

 ```js
 pikachu["max-level"] = 100; // this is valid